teamdeeson/codex/docs/working-at-deeson/pay-benefits-and-expenses.md

 Our guidelines on this are

 - it should be used on something which you're not already doing
-- it should be used on activities you spend doing, rather than the equipment you'll be doing it with
+- it should be used on activities you time spend doing, rather than the equipment you'll be doing it with

 #Expenses